Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 # Guided exercises

 Test these examples and try to answer the questions.
-If you get stuck on what a function does, search the Internet for the function followed by "mdn".
+If you get stuck guessing what a function does, search the Internet for the function, followed by "mdn".

 **1. Booleans in JavaScript.**